MicrosoftDocs/fabric-docs/docs/data-engineering/author-sjd-with-vscode.md

 If the source code had been downloaded before, you will be required to confirm if the local version should be overwritten by the new download.

 In the root folder of the source script, there is sub-folder named **conf** created by the system.
 Within this folder, the file named lighter-config.json contains some system meta-data needed for the remote run, please make sure do NOT change it.
-Another file named sparkconf.py contains code snippet which is needed to setup the SparkConf object.
-To enable the remote debug, please make sure the SparkConf object is setup properly.
+Another file named sparkconf.py contains code snippet which is needed to set up the SparkConf object.
+To enable the remote debug, please make sure the SparkConf object is set up properly.
 In the below sample, it is the original version of the source code.

 :::image type="content" source="media\vscode\original-sjd-source.png" alt-text="Screenshot showing source code before change.":::